Speakers I have coached

 Underground project and planning engineer Jayne Finch moved the crowd to tears at WIMWA 2016.

 “Working with Rachael was truly enlightening.
-Initially I worked with Rachael in a group session and was greatly impressed by Rachael’s pragmatic and structured approach which included brain-storming and speech building templates.
+Initially I worked with Rachael in a group session and was impressed by Rachael’s pragmatic and structured approach which included brain-storming and speech building templates.

 We followed this with one-on-one sessions which took my speech to an entirely new level.
 I learnt so much from our sessions and reflective work after each catch-up.
 I gained greater clarity around what shapes my behaviours and beliefs.